Recommendations

 An investigative reporter romances a suspected smuggler's daughter.

-The influence of James Cruze in I Cover the Waterfront can be felt in the way modern Crime films handle character-driven intensity.
+The influence of James Cruze in I Cover the Waterfront can be felt in the way modern Drama films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1933 release set a high bar for atmospheric immersion.

 View Details